 A significant collection can show what is or has been significant about the community it represents, whether that is a local area or shared interest community.

-You can download the publication Significance: A Guide to Assessing the Significance of Cultural Heritage Objects and Collections – from:
+You can download the publication Significance: A Guide to Assessing the Significance of Collections – from:

 What is a Significance Assessment and why would our museum do one?